 At Kosmo, we can weld carbon steels, stainless steels including Duplex 2205, aluminum, high temperature nickel, Stellite overlay, and dissimilar materials.

 In house, we offer hydrostatic testing up to 10,000 PSI.
-Cylinders and other pressure vessels are tested for leaks using this method.
-First, the component is filled with water, then the unit is pressurized to 1 ½ times the design pressure limit, up to 10,000 PSI.
+Cylinders and other pressure vessels can be tested up to 10,000 PSI.

 We also work closely with laboratories to provide the following destructive and non-destructive testing: